ccera-astro/stupid_simple_pulsar/README.md

   given *tuner* frequency specified with "--freq".
 This is used in situations where there's a downconversion stage, in which case, the "--freq" option only applies to the hardware settings, and the "sky" frequency must be explicitly set to allow correct de-dispersion calculations.

+The --fmask option

+This option provides a list of frequencies that are known to contain RFI--it will be used to compute a zap-mask on the output of the filterbank

 Output files